 I’m not a big fan of a lot of the cheaper cotton yarns.
 I used a lot of those when I was starting out and just don’t like the way they feel.
 So, if you’re like me and ready to move on to something that doesn’t break the bank but has a better feel to it, give this yarn a try.

-Before we begin – let’s get to know each other!
+Before we begin – let’s get Social!

 I would love for you to come follow me on Instagram, My Facebook Page follow me on Pinterest for all kinds of crochet goodness and Join my Facebook group!
 Also, if you’re on Ravelry you can add this pattern to your favorites and make a project!